WebCoder49/code-input/plugins/README.md

 # Code-input: Plugins
 ## List Of Plugins

+💡 Do you just want to get a quick editor working?
+We suggest the [Indent](#indent) and [Prism Line Numbers](#prism-line-numbers) plugins.

+**Lots of plugins are very customisable - please see the JavaScript files for parameters and if you want more features let us know via GitHub Issues.**

+---

 ### Autocomplete
 Display a popup under the caret using the text in the code-input element.
 This works well with autocomplete suggestions.